 Plan triggers.
 Reviewed, revised, and adopted November 8, 2012.
 Reviewed, revised, and re-adopted 5b: 100% of permittees required by the State of Texas to submit Drought Contingency Plans will submit such plans when applying for a permit for well production.
 Review 100% of DCP's when a severe drought Condition is reached as per PDSI.
 All permits requiring State of Texas Drought Contingency Plans are reviewed at time of application Date severe drought condition reached.
 N/A Number of DCP's to be reviewed.
 3 reviewed 5c: Develop a District Drought Contingency Plan (adopted 11-8-12).
 Review for effectiveness and updates annually.
 Reviewed, revised, and adopted November 8, 2012.
 Reviewed and re-adopted 6a: 100% of water permit applicants will submit a water conservation plan or agree to comply with the District Water Conservation Plan.
 Number of permits for production received requiring water conservation plans.
-0 permit received - June 2023 Number of water conservation plans submitted.
-0 submitted - June 2023 Total for 2023 - 3 submitted Number of water conservation plans reviewed.
-0 reviewed - June 2023 Total for 2023 - 3 reviewed Number of permittees agreeing to abide by District's water conservation plan.
-0 abiding by DWCP - June 2023 Total for 2023 -7 abiding by DWCP 6b: Develop a system for measurement and evaluation of groundwater supplies.
+0 permit received - July 2023 Number of water conservation plans submitted.
+0 submitted - July 2023 Total for 2023 - 3 submitted Number of water conservation plans reviewed.
+0 reviewed - July 2023 Total for 2023 - 3 reviewed Number of permittees agreeing to abide by District's water conservation plan.
+0 abiding by DWCP - July 2023 Total for 2023 -38 abiding by DWCP 6b: Develop a system for measurement and evaluation of groundwater supplies.
 Minimum of 2 wells/aquifer.
 Outlined by aquifer below.
-195 monitor wells Brazos River Alluvium Number of Monitoring Wells/Number 24 wells/ 62 readings Calvert Bluff Number of Monitoring Wells/Number 23 wells/ 46 readings Carrizo Number of Monitoring Wells/Number 22 wells/ 35 readings Hooper Number of Monitoring Wells/Number 19 wells/ 31readings
+195 monitor wells Brazos River Alluvium Number of Monitoring Wells/Number 24 wells/ 64 readings Calvert Bluff Number of Monitoring Wells/Number 23 wells/ 50 readings Carrizo Number of Monitoring Wells/Number 22 wells/ 35 readings Hooper Number of Monitoring Wells/Number 19 wells/ 32 readings

-Queen City Number of Monitoring Wells/Number 15 wells/ 27 readings Simsboro Number of Monitoring Wells/Number 66 wells/ 138 readings Sparta Number of Monitoring Wells/Number 22 wells/ 32 readings Yegua-Jackson Number of Monitoring Wells/Number 9 wells/ 14 readings Total number of well year-to-date monitor readings 385 combined readings for all aquifers January 1 through July 9, 2023 6c: Assist in obtaining grant funds for the implementation of water conservation methods.
-Number of meetings held with State Agencies Number of meetings held with Federal Agencies Number of meetings of the Grants subcommittee Number of grant applications received Number of water conservation grants approved by Board of Directors Spoke with Kevin LeStrape concerning continued cooperation with NRCS on well plugging 5/23 2 - The City of College Station and Wickson Creek SUD were granted funds (\$32,500) by the BVGCD to maintain ET weather stations, remote rain gauges and a website to inform public on lawn irrigation recommendations (2019).
+Queen City Number of Monitoring Wells/Number 15 wells/ 27 readings Simsboro Number of Monitoring Wells/Number 66 wells/ 174 readings Sparta Number of Monitoring Wells/Number 22 wells/ 32 readings Yegua-Jackson Number of Monitoring Wells/Number 9 wells/ 14 readings Total number of well year-to-date monitor readings 433 combined readings for all aquifers January 1 through August 6, 2023 6c: Assist in obtaining grant funds for the implementation of water conservation methods.
+Spoke with Kevin LeStrape concerning continued cooperation with NRCS on well plugging 5/23 2 - The City of College Station and Wickson Creek SUD were granted funds (\$32,500) by the BVGCD to maintain ET weather stations, remote rain gauges and a website to inform public on lawn irrigation recommendations (2019).
 Grants approved for both Remote Control Access (New) Agricultural Irrigation Pivot Systems (\$10,000) & Agricultural Soil Moisture Sensor (\$10,000) 7a: Develop baseline water quality data and a system for continued evaluation of groundwater quality.
 Water quality tests conducted Long term water quality reports taken by the TWDB compiled by WSP USA.
 Will be summarized for Board use.
 BVGCD water quality information made available from TWDB will be incorporated into the inactive ArcGIS web portal.